 If you choose to become a LAOKO associate member there are always opportunities available that support LAOKO in important ways that don’t take the time and commitment that animal rescue and rehabilitation does.
 When Associate Members have a spare few hours or a spare day they can assist with emergency phones, sewing pouches, constructing holding pens, admin work, newsletter, market days, sausage sizzles, educational presentations and fundraising.

-To Join LAOKO and become a part of this active volunteer group print a copy of the Membership Form found here.
+To Join LAOKO and become a part of this active volunteer group ** print a copy of the Membership Form found here **.
 To view the membership form you need the free Acrobat Reader software.
-If you don’t already have it click here.
-Either scan and email your membership form to email@example.com or post your completed form.
-Membership fees are to be paid at the same time and this can either be done online now, or pay via paypal to firstname.lastname@example.org or post a cheque or money order payable to LAOKO Inc.
+If you don’t already have it ** click here**.
+Either scan and email your membership form to email@example.com, or post your completed form to LAOKO at PO Box 159, Berridale, 2628.

 - Why should you get involved?